exercism/docs/anatomy/tracks/configlet/linting.md

 ### Rule: exercises/concept/&lt;slug&gt;/.docs/introduction.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - Links must be absolute (relative links are not allowed)

 ### Rule: exercises/shared/.docs/cli.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - Links must be absolute (relative links are not allowed)

 ### Rule: exercises/shared/.docs/debug.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - Links must be absolute (relative links are not allowed)

 ### Rule: concepts/&lt;slug&gt;/about.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - Links must be absolute (relative links are not allowed)

 ### Rule: concepts/&lt;slug&gt;/introduction.md is valid

-- If there are sub headings, they must start at level two
+- The Markdown must conform to the [Markdown standards](../../../contributing/standards/markdown.md)
 - Links must be absolute (relative links are not allowed)

 ### Rule: concept/&lt;slug&gt;/links.json is valid